PUPPETRY IN EDUCATION AND THERAPY

 When puppets are used by a trained therapist or councilor the goal is to create a safe space for the client to express and discuss sensitive topics communicating to and/or through the puppet.
 The healing potential of puppets is literally at one’s fingertips.

 A Professional Day for the Teaching Artist and Therapist workshop is offered within every National Puppetry Festival.
-Click here to find out about the 2017 Professional Day.
+Click here to find out about the 2019 Professional Day for Teaching Artists and Therapists.

 MARJORIE BATCHELDER MCPHARLIN AWARD